carlosschults/nodatime/README.md

 ## Contributing

 We appreciate your interest in contributing to Noda Time!
-All contributions are welcome, but please read and follow our [contribution guidelines.](https://github.com/nodatime/nodatime/CONTRIBUTING.md)
+See the [contribution guidelines](https://github.com/nodatime/nodatime/blob/master/CONTRIBUTING.md) for more details.